 In the world of website localization, it is rare for a project to be realized by a single person.
 As project owner or backup owner, use the Sharing settings dialog to invite people into the project and assign roles/editing roles to any one of them.

-At the bottom of the Dialog, you will see the line, “Invite People:” if you click on the field, the invitation settings part of the dialog will slide up, allowing you to enter further details of the project participant to be added.
-You can assign languages, enable admin/access features and workflow roles for each user you invite.
-You can do this by clicking on the blue plus icon next to each of those options.
-Make your choices in the small pop-up lists.
+At the bottom of the section, you will see the button, “Invite people”.
+Clicking on it, or the blue + button opens a dialog that allows you to enter the details of the project participant to be added.
+Using the dropdowns, you can assign languages, enable admin/access features and workflow roles for each user you invite.
 These settings are not final, you can change them later.

 Sharing Settings Screen